 This course provides an analysis of substantive law relevant to Canadian business.
 Topics include business structures and organizations, contracts, the sale of goods, debtor-creditor transactions, negligence and tort law.
 Emphasis is placed on the primary sources of law: statues and cases.
-The course is taught primarily through assigned readings, case studies, online lectures, and online class discussion.
+The course is taught primarily through assigned readings, case studies, lectures, and class discussion.

-Prior to each virtual class, students will be assigned reading from the textbook, will be given lecture slides (with audio) which will be posted on Avenue To Learn, and will be assigned questions and/or case studies to consider prior to the virtual class.
+Prior to each lecture and class, students will be assigned reading from the textbook, will be given lecture slides (which may include audio) which will be posted on Avenue To Learn, and will be assigned questions and/or case studies to consider prior to the class.

-The virtual class will be held during the scheduled lecture time.
-The virtual class will be conducted using Zoom and will include a short summary of the assigned reading and a discussion of the case studies assigned.
-Students are expected to participate during the virtual class using Zoom through polls, voting, questions, etc.
+The class will be held during the scheduled lecture time.
+The class will be conducted in person unless otherwise prescribed and will include a short summary of the assigned reading and a discussion of the case studies assigned.
+Students are expected to participate during the class by participation, asking questions, etc.

-Students may also email questions prior to class for discussion during the virtual class.
+Students may also email questions prior to class for discussion during the class.